devsecfranklin/talk-hack-the-universe/shmoo_firetalks/PITCHME.md

 @snap[west span-200 text-left text-08 text-yellow]
 @ul[circles](false)

+- Because it's fascinating!
 - A chance to set (and meet!) some stretch goals
-  - You need to bring your "A game", engineering, astronomy, electronics, physics, amateur radio, soldering, antennas, cosmology, etc.
+  - You need to bring your "A game"!
 - Still has that small community/greenfield feeling to it.
 - It's educational, and suitable for all ages.

 @ulend
 @snapend

+Note:

+- RA incorporates engineering, astronomy, electronics, physics, amateur radio, soldering, antennas, cosmology, etc.
+- Mention SARA club and get togethers.

 ---?image=assets/img/background.png
 @title[Imaging]